Manufacturing Production Technicians

 - Understand spoken and written information.

-- Combine several pieces of information and draw
+- Combine several pieces of information and draw conclusions.

 - Use reasoning to discover answers to problems.

 - Concentrate and not be distracted while performing a task.